 Extension of the Reserved Lane on Alexandre-Taché

-The widening of Alexandre-Taché to extend the lane reserved for public transit started on July 18 and will take about four months to complete in order to reconstruct the sidewalks and existing pavement between Viger and the Rapibus corridor access at Taché-UQO station.
+As work to extend the lane reserved for public transit goes ahead, the widening of Alexandre-Taché will start on July 18 and take about four months to complete in order to reconstruct the sidewalks and existing pavement between Viger and the Rapibus corridor access at Taché-UQO station.

 Reduced lanes will be marked to ensure that traffic runs in both directions at all times.
 Temporary signage will also be installed to inform motorists of the restrictions and detours during this time.
 The work will be done on weekdays between 7 a.m. and 5:30 p.m.